Iron for Health

 Infant cereal, plain whole grain bread, plain rice, or pasta

-Cooked, strained, or mashed, broccoli, peas, kale, and spinach
+Cooked, strained, or mashed broccoli, peas, kale, and spinach

 Pureed, ground, or finely chopped meats or poultry